Back to Blog

 Photography and Imagery

 Stock photos are a dead giveaway.
-The "business people shaking hands" image screams template site.
-Custom photography or thoughtfully selected imagery signals that someone cared.
+The "business people shaking hands" image screams template.
+Custom photography, or thoughtfully curated imagery, signals that someone cared about the details.

-Even without custom photography, the way images are cropped, treated, and integrated affects perception.
+Even without custom photography, the way images are cropped, color-graded, and integrated into the layout affects perception immediately.

 What They're Probably Paying